vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ```

 ::: details Configuring logger outside Vue Storefront Nuxt module
-If, for some reason, you can't configure logger through `@vue-storefront/nuxt` module, you can explicitly use `registerLogger` function:
+If you can't configure logger through the `@vue-storefront/nuxt` module, you can explicitly use the `registerLogger` function:

 ```ts
 import { registerLogger } from '@vue-storefront/core';